 New First a la carte menus, focused on “fresh seasonal ingredients and British provenance” served on new bone china crockery, designed by William Edwards, and will be accompanied by cutlery from Studio William along with Dartington glassware, with champagne and wine being served in stemware, and spirits and soft drinks being served in cut-glass tumblers.

 There will also be a new signature afternoon tea service, which will include a selection of sandwiches, pastries, and scones.

 While these improvements will make BA in First Class slightly better, it still doesn’t make their First Class even slightly comparable to the likes of Etihad with their First Class apartments.
-It just isn’t that great and without a major overhaul will never be close to it’s competitors.
+It just isn’t that great and without a major overhaul will never be close to its competitors.

 A380 Club World Business Class Cabin

-The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backwards, while aisle seats face forwards.
-Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward facing seat.
+The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backward, while aisle seats face forwards.
+Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward-facing seat.
 On the lower deck of the Airbus, the seats have a classic 2-4-2 layout (similar to what is found on BA’s 747 and 777 fleet: A,B – D,E,F,G – J,K).
 On the upper deck, the seats have a 2-3-2 layout (A,B – D,E,F – J,K), so there is more space for fewer passengers.